tw93/Pake/bin/README_EN.md

 npm install -g pake-cli
 ```

-If the installation fails and you are prompted that you do not have permission, please see this [website](https://gist.github.com/Giancarlos/d087f8a9e6516716da98ad0c0f5a8f58) , **or use `sudo` permissions**.
+If the installation fails and you are prompted that you do not have permission, please see this [website](https://gist.github.com/Giancarlos/d087f8a9e6516716da98ad0c0f5a8f58) .

+**try not to use `sudo` permissions**, If you must use sudo, you need install rust in you system environment.
+For Mac, you can use brew to install it.
+For Linux like Ubuntu, you need apt to install it.

 ## Usage